benedekrozemberczki/pytorch_geometric_temporal/README.md

 <p align="justify">The library consists of various dynamic and temporal geometric deep learning, embedding, and spatio-temporal regression methods from a variety of published research papers.
 Moreover, it comes with an easy-to-use dataset loader, train-test splitter and temporal snaphot iterator for dynamic and temporal graphs.
 The framework naturally provides GPU support.
 It also comes with a number of benchmark datasets from the epidemological forecasting, sharing economy, energy production and web traffic management domains.
 Finally, you can also create your own datasets.</p>

+PyTorch Geometric Temporal now includes support for index-batching - a new batching technique that improves spatiotemporal memory efficiency without any impact on accuracy.
+Take a look at [the index-batching examples](https://github.com/benedekrozemberczki/pytorch_geometric_temporal/tree/master/examples/indexBatching), which allow users to easily customize training to their needs and scale to larger datasets than previously possible.
+Additionally, PyTorch Geometric Temporal supports memory-efficient distributed data parallel training using Dask-DDP in combination with index-batching.

 The package interfaces well with [Pytorch Lightning](https://pytorch-lightning.readthedocs.io) which allows training on CPUs, single and multiple GPUs out-of-the-box.
 Take a look at this [introductory example](https://github.com/benedekrozemberczki/pytorch_geometric_temporal/blob/master/examples/recurrent/lightning_example.py) of using PyTorch Geometric Temporal with Pytorch Lightning.

 We also provide detailed examples for each of the [recurrent](https://github.com/benedekrozemberczki/pytorch_geometric_temporal/tree/master/examples/recurrent) models and [notebooks](https://github.com/benedekrozemberczki/pytorch_geometric_temporal/tree/master/notebooks) for the attention based ones.